Tallahassee Product Liability Lawyers

 A product liability lawsuit may be pursued if the manufacturer fails to warn the user of any potential risks.
 A party may be held liable when instructions or warnings or would have saved one from injury if followed while using a product.
 Warning labels should warn consumers of known hazards, the severity of any risks in the use of a product, effects of these hazards, and how to avoid hazards when properly used.

 Product liability law is an area that covers a number of different claims.
-Our defective product lawyers at Brooks, LeBoeuf, Bennett, Foster & Gwartney, P.A. have experience in handling cases dealing with:
+Our defective product lawyers at Brooks, LeBoeuf, Foster, Gwartney, Leace & Hobbs, P.A. have experience in handling cases dealing with:

 - Defective vehicles